karaokemugen/karaokemugen-app/README.md

 ### Dependencies

-Then launch `yarn` to install dependencies.
+Then launch `yarn` to install dependencies and build the React frontend.

 ```sh
 yarn setup